EciStg/order-placement/receipt/README.md

 ## tl;dr

-Conceptually, a receipt extends an order e.g **`{order} V (package X shipment X tracking)`**.
-Compare the order schema with the receipt schema, ignoring a few details, we will see the additions in defined in the tuple above.
+Conceptually, a receipt extends an order e.g **`order V (package X shipment X tracking)`**.
+Compare the order schema with the receipt schema, ignoring a few details, and the additions in defined in the tuple above are easy to see.

     106a107,125
     >     "package": {